wanted2/caineng.in/www/_posts/2021-05-31-mOCR-mlkit-androidx-example.md

     }
 ```

-The recognizer is initialized in the constructor, and it will take some seconds for first run since the model need to be downloaded from Firebase.
+The recognizer is initialized in the constructor, and it will take some seconds for the first time since the model needs to be downloaded from Firebase.

 After the text blocks are detected, we will display the results in a bottom sheet.
-A green rectangle with the aspect ratio is 2:1 is drawn around the touched location by passing the `position` to the `OverlayView` class.
+A green rectangle with an aspect ratio of 2:1 is drawn around the touched location after passing the `position` to the `OverlayView` class.

 ## Google MLKit
 <img style="float: right; margin-left: 40px;" width="50%" src="/assets/img/mlkit2.jpg" />
-The Machine Learning pipeline running in the Image Analyzer is real-time and the precision is quite good.
+The Machine Learning pipeline running in the Image Analyzer is real-time, and the precision is quite good.
-By limiting the search region to a `256 x 128` rectangle with the center is the touched location seem to be helpful to reduce the false-alarm (noisy text).
+By limiting the search region to a `256 x 128` rectangle with the center is the touched location seems to be helpful to reduce the false alarms (noisy text).
-It can be a good interaction since apps like searching for words in English often need to focus to only one compound word.
+It can be a good interaction since apps like searching for words in English often need to focus only on one compound word.
-For example, foreigner tourists (people who don't use English) when looking for an unknown word may only need to adjust the rectangle to the word they don't know.
+For example, foreign tourists (people who don't use English), when looking for unknown words, may only need to adjust the rectangle to the word they don't know.

 ## Conclusion

-I used Google MLKit and Android CameraX API to build a light-weight mobile OCR app `mOCR`.
+I used Google MLKit and Android CameraX API to build a lightweight mobile OCR application, the `mOCR`.
 The result is a real-time recognition achieved by CameraX and MLKit.
 The accuracy is good with a focused design in human user interaction.
-A promising application should be dictionary lookup for signs in metro stations or airports, which will be helpful in the Olympics.
+A promising application should look into dictionaries for signs in metro stations or airports, and it is helpful in the Olympics.

-A next step is to add the dictionary lookup to `mOCR`.
+The next step is to add the dictionary lookup to `mOCR`.